Erotomania: Definition, Symptoms, Characteristics and Treatment

 Is erotomania dangerous to the people who are its focus?

 It can be.
-The erotomanic delusion drives persistent, unwanted pursuit — behavior that constitutes stalking and that, in some individuals (particularly men), can escalate to physical confrontation or violence.
+The erotomanic delusion drives persistent, unwanted pursuit — behavior that constitutes stalking and that, in some individuals, can escalate to physical confrontation or violence.
 Because rejection is systematically reinterpreted as disguised love, ordinary social deterrents have limited effectiveness.
-Risk to the love object should be taken seriously as part of any clinical management plan, and in cases where escalation has occurred, coordination with legal and law enforcement systems may be appropriate alongside psychiatric intervention.
+Risk to the love object should be taken seriously as part of any clinical management plan, and in cases where escalation has occurred, coordination with legal authorities alongside psychiatric intervention is appropriate and sometimes necessary.

 Can erotomania be treated successfully?